Rape in Afghanistan: Soviet invasion of Afghanistan

-During the Afghan-Soviet war the Soviet forces abducted Afghan women while flying in the country in search of mujahideen.
-In November 1980 a number of such incidents had taken place in various parts of the country, including Laghman and Kama.
+During the Afghan–Soviet war the Soviet forces abducted Afghan women while flying in the country in search of mujahideen.
+In November 1980, a number of such incidents had taken place in various parts of the country, including Laghman and Kama.
 Soviet soldiers as well as KhAD agents kidnapped young women from the city of Kabul and the areas of Darul Aman and Khair Khana, near the Soviet garrisons, to rape them.
 Women who were taken and raped by Soviet soldiers were considered 'dishonoured' by their families if they returned home.

 Afghan Taliban

 In 2015, Amnesty International reported that the Afghan Taliban had engaged in mass murder and gang rapes of Afghan civilian women and children in Kunduz.
 Taliban fighters killed and raped female relatives of police commanders and soldiers.
 The Taliban also raped and killed midwives who they accused of providing forbidden reproductive health services to women in the city.
-One female human rights activist described the situation:When the Taliban asserted their control over Kunduz, they claimed to be bringing law and order and Shari’a to the city.
-But everything they’ve done has violated both.
-I don’t know who can rescue us from this situation.
+One female human rights activist described the situation:When the Taliban asserted their control over Kunduz, they claimed to be bringing law and order and Shari'a to the city.
+But everything they've done has violated both.
+I don't know who can rescue us from this situation.

+According to Amnesty International, since the Taliban seized control of Afghanistan in August 2021, the group has violated the rights of women and destroyed the system of protection and support for victims of violence.
+Numerous accounts exist of Taliban fighters targeting female relatives of former soldiers of the Afghan government to inflict sexual violence. several reports detail how women imprisoned by the Taliban are frequently subjected to sexual torture, and subsequent forced abortions.